It’s important to take care of both your mind and body. It will pay off in many ways, including:

 - Slight headache or trouble concentrating

 - External cues (like mealtimes or social events)

 Learn to listen to your hunger signals so you can determine when to eat and how much food is right for you.
 Make mindful decisions about eating by paying attention to how you feel.
 And don’t use diet “rules” to restrict what, when, and how much you eat.
 Instead, learn to trust your body to tell you when it needs food.
 If you are truly hungry, ask yourself what it is that you want, what your body needs, what you have available (so you can make a healthy choice), and how much food you need.

 Caring for your physical health through exercise

 Being active also is important to a healthy lifestyle.
 And it’s important in preventing serious problems like heart disease and diabetes.
 However, before you increase your activity level, talk to your doctor.
-Your weight is determined by the balance between the energy you take in (what you eat and drink) and the energy you use (physical activity).
+Your weight is affected by the energy you take in (what you eat and drink) and the energy you use (physical activity).
 Every step counts.
 Studies have shown that every step you take helps you manage your weight and improve your overall health.
 You may want to track your steps with a step counter (pedometer) or an activity tracker.
 This can encourage you to increase your daily activity.
 The more steps you take per day, the better.
-Experts recommend walking at least 10,000 steps per day.
+One goal is to aim for at least 10,000 steps per day, and you should be trying to get in at least 150 minutes of exercise each week.
 Other tips for achieving an active lifestyle include: